berichan/ACNHMobileSpawner/README.md

 # ACNHMobileSpawner

 Item injector for Animal Crossing: New Horizons for mobile built in Unity.
+Confirmed working on Windows, Mac, Linux, Android and iOS.
 Requires a Switch running custom firmware with the sysmodule [sys-botbase](https://github.com/olliz0r/sys-botbase) or [USB-Botbase](https://github.com/fishguy6564/USB-Botbase) installed.

 Refer to the [Wiki](https://github.com/berichan/ACNHMobileSpawner/wiki) for help and troubleshooting.